Introduction-to-Computer-Engineering/final-project-assignment-8-week-13-babybeans/README.md

    https://imgur.com/gallery/mOg0nlE
    Write up!

-   b ) function generator:
+   b ) Here is the video of the oscilloscope attached to the function generator:
     https://imgur.com/gallery/nSErFpw

-   c) Pwm pulse:
+   c) Here is the video that shows  the one line of code that sends a PWM pulse:
     https://imgur.com/gallery/5a2Psok

-   d) pwm pulse with loop by fives!! :no
+   d) pwm pulse with loop by fives!! : need

 #### Part ii
    Need other servo  function